elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

 To add component specifications to the catalog that are stored remotely:

 1. Open the **Pipeline components** panel.
 1. Add a second component catalog entry, this time selecting `New URL Component Catalog` from the dropdown menu.
-This component executes a bash command taken from the output of another component.
+This component executes a given bash command.
 1. Enter the following information:
    - **Name**: `run command`
    - **Description**: `run a shell script`